grum-tez/archetype-docs/docs/dapps/project/settings.md

         ├── Settings.tsx
 ```

-The `Settings` constate hook provides components (and other hooks) with access to the main blockchain settings required by Taquito and Beacon:
+The `Settings` context provides components (and other contexts) with access to the main blockchain settings required by Taquito and Beacon:
 * `endpoint` URL used by Taquito's constructor
 * `network` type used by beacon constructor